Special situations

 - R&D Advance Notices

-- Agencies must publish three notices over 90 days in the GPE and Federal Register before establishing or changing an FFRDC, unless required by law.
+- Agencies must publish at least three notices over 90 days in the GPE and Federal Register before establishing or changing the mission of an FFRDC, unless required by law.

 - Special Notices

-- Contracting officers may publicize events like business fairs, prebid conferences, and draft solicitations via the GPE.
+- Contracting officers may issue special notices for events like business fairs, prebid conferences, or draft solicitations.

 - Architect-Engineering Services